ojfernandez/CrowBot/README.md

 # CrowBot - a Discord bot in D++

 A Discord bot from [brainboxdotcc's template](https://github.com/brainboxdotcc/templatebot) for a simple [D++](https://dpp.dev) bot.
 Discord Bot written in D++ in development for University of Washington Bothell students.
 Made by UWBOThell.

 ## Compilation

-    mkdir build
     cd build
     cmake ..
     make -j